Alpha wave: Processing of visual information in memory

 A study has shown that the appearance of an alpha rhythm with open eyes can be a predictor of visual information processing in working memory.
 It was shown that the moment of appearance of alpha activity depends on the type of stimulus in memory and the number of visual characteristics (color, shape, etc.) that it needs to keep in memory.
 The authors suggest that the appearance of the alpha rhythm with open eyes may indicate a temporary shutdown of visual information processing in the primary visual cortex at the moments when the subject analyzes the image in visual memory.
 At these moments, information is processed in the association areas of the visual cortex (hV4, V3v, VO1, VO2 areas).

 Visual learning

 One study suggests that a "visual flicker paradigm to entrain individuals at their own brain rhythm (i.e. peak alpha frequency)" can result in substantially faster perceptual visual learning, maintained the day following training.

 In particular, the entrainment substantially accelerated learning in a discrimination task to detect targets embedded in background clutter or to identify radial vs. concentric Glass patterns embedded in noise compared to entrainment that does not match an individual's alpha frequency.

-Measurement

-EEG artefacts

-As demonstrated by Dr. Adrian R. M. Upton, it is possible for extraneous sources (ambient fluctuations detected with a mound of Jell-O in Upton's experiments) to cause signals to appear on an EEG readout, causing false signals to be interpreted as healthy alpha waves.
-This finding suggests that it is possible that a non-flat EEG could lead to the interpretation that a patient is still living when in fact he or she is long dead.

-Cecil Adams from The Straight Dope discusses this scenario:

-Sometimes it's claimed Jell-O brainwaves are identical to a healthy adult's.
-That's clearly a stretch, but the Jell-O EEG readings do look pretty similar to a normal human alpha rhythm.
-Alpha waves are observed when a patient is awake and resting with eyes closed, and in some kinds of sleep and reversible coma.
-True, the Jell-O waves are a little slower and of much lower amplitude, barely within normal human limits, but that doesn't tell you much by itself.
-Hypoxia, encephalitis, and other medical conditions can cause reduced frequency and amplitude, as can drug use.